Ken Hunter: Early career

 Raised in Carlisle, he originally played at Claremont.
 He played 91 games for the club between 1975 and 1980, where he was known for his courage, sustaining three broken jaws within two years.

 Coming to Carlton in 1981, he had a near perfect induction into the VFL, with the Blues winning the premiership, and also being voted club best and fairest, playing mainly as a half back flanker.

-Quickly becoming a fan favourite with his high leaping ability and determination, he had another stellar season in 1982, with the Blues winning back-to-back flags.
+He had another strong season in 1982, during which the Blues won their second consecutive premiership.

 1983 saw Hunter showing his versatility, playing more on-ball and in the forward line and ended up leading the Carlton goalkicking for the season.
 He also won the Mark of the Year that season, with a mark taken running into a pack with the flight of the ball, further reflective Hunter's reputation for courageous play.
 In Round 11 of 1984, he kicked eight goals against Footscray, and in 1988, kicked six goals from just eight kicks against the Brisbane Bears.

 In 1987, Hunter won a third premiership as a club veteran and vice-captain, playing under captain Stephen Kernahan.

 Post-football, he was a board member for the Carlton Football Club, serving under presidents John Elliott (1993–2002) and Ian Collins (2002–2006).

 He is the father of former Melbourne Football Club player Cameron Hunter.